MikeNaso/liveclouddrive/README.md

 At this moment it seems that it is able to read file, almost refined the save

-This is the table in the files.db
+This is the table in the files.sqlite

 CREATE TABLE toupload(
         id INTEGER primary key,
         path TEXT NOT NULL,
         tmpfile TEXT NOT NULL
 );

+You should register an application in the Azure portal This is the autorisations
+- files.readwrite
+- files.readwrite.all
+- offline_access